Zilliqa/scilla-docs/docs/source/interface.rst

 .. code-block:: ocaml

-    transition TransferFrom (from : Address, to : Address, tokens : Uint128)
+    transition TransferFrom (from : ByStr20, to : ByStr20, tokens : Uint128)

 an example ``input_message.json`` is given below: